onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`data` | memref of any type values or tensor of any type values `starts` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values
-`ends` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values
-`axes` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values or none type
+`data` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values
-`steps` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values or none type
+`starts` | tensor of 32-bit integer or 64-bit integer values or memref of 32-bit integer or 64-bit integer values `ends` | tensor of 32-bit integer or 64-bit integer values or memref of 32-bit integer or 64-bit integer values `axes` | tensor of 32-bit integer or 64-bit integer values or memref of 32-bit integer or 64-bit integer values or none type `steps` | tensor of 32-bit integer or 64-bit integer values or memref of 32-bit integer or 64-bit integer values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values
+`output` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values

 ### `onnx.Softmax` (ONNXSoftmaxOp)